 If you relied on a Notified Body certificate from a UK based organisation before Brexit.
 This is no longer valid and, you must get that certificate re-issued by an EU based Notified Body for your CE mark to be valid and justifiable.

-By the close of 2022, your business will need to have updated the markings on products you sell within the UK, ensuring they have the UKCA mark present.
+By 30 June 2025, your business will need to have updated the markings on products you sell within the UK, ensuring they have the UKCA mark present.